ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-10-listening-not-hearing.md

 Ting ting ting ting ting ting ting ting ting ting ting ting.

 I slow down.
 The rider slows down.
 I cup my ear, trying to ignore the rail track warning.
 The rider is agitated.
+He is shouting at me.

 “Mate, you not hear my bell?
 It means get out of the way.”